mindspore-ai/docs/docs/api_cpp/source_en/lite.md

 vendor_name_
 ```

 A **string** value.
 Describes the vendor information.
-This attribute is used to distinguish from different venders.
+This attribute is used to distinguish from different vendors.

 #### thread_num_